Applying to master’s programmes

 You may apply to a maximum of two study options.

-Read the application instructions, the admissions criteria of the study option, and the list of required application documents carefully.
+- Read the application instructions, the general admissions criteria, the evaluation criteria of the study option and the required documents carefully.

-Prepare the application documents in advance and check which documents can be uploaded to the application form and which documents are required as certified paper copies.
-We recommend obtaining the certified copies and official translations (if required) in good time and submitting the required documents as early as possible.
+- Prepare your application documents carefully in advance.
+Obtain the official translations (if required) in good time.
 For document instructions, see the Application and the required application documents section below.

-If you apply to a School of Business study option and are required to take a GMAT/GRE test, book a test date in good time to make sure your results arrive before the deadline.
+- If you apply to a School of Business study option and are required to take a GMAT/GRE test, book a test date and take the test in good time to make sure your official results arrive before the deadline.

 You can find all the Aalto University study options on the Study options page.